roncampbell/NICAR-2020/Making graphics in R.md

                                 MedianHouseholdIncome <= 50668 ~ "MedHighInc",
                               MedianHouseholdIncome > 50668 ~ "HighInc"))</code>

-This is the most complicated bit of coding we're doing in this class, so let' break it down.
+This is the most complicated bit of coding we're doing in this class.
+Let's break it down.
 We're making a permanent change to the LA_income data frame, so we assign the change back to the data frame.
 That's what "LA_income <- LA_income" means.
 Next we use the mutate() command to create a new column IncRange.
 Then we use the case_when argument to assign values to IncRange based on the MedianHouseholdIncome column.
-We create four broad categories based on the values we found in the summary of MedianHouseholdIncome -- LowInc, MedLowInc, MedHighInc and HighInc.
+We create four broad categories using the values we found in the summary of MedianHouseholdIncome -- LowInc, MedLowInc, MedHighInc and HighInc.

 With that done, we'll join LA_income with LA_education.
 If you've worked with SQL databases, this command will be familiar.